These S'mores Cookie Bars are sticky sweet. Marshmallow fluff and chocolate are sandwiched between two cookie layers for the ultimate cookie bar!

 To make graham cracker crumbs you can pulse the crackers in a food processor (easiest way) or smash inside a zip-top bag (I suggest double-bagging with this method.)
 Grocery stores also sell these crumbs pre-pulsed, however, they are often a little more expensive.

-- First things first, prepare your 9-by-9 inch baking pan with parchment paper and either cooking spray or butter.
-You should be able to make this recipe in a 8-by-8 inch pan too, but baking times may vary slightly.
+First things first, prepare your 8X8-inch baking pan with parchment paper and either cooking spray or butter.
 Preheat your oven to 350 degrees F.

 - In a standing mixer, combine the butter and sugars and whip until light and fluffy (approximately 3-5 minutes.)